The-Computer-Genius/kdeconnect-android/README.md

+# What's different
+KDE Connect is developed by KDE.
+I claim no credit in it's development except one addition: A "Send Clipboard" Widget for the android app.

+# Need for the widget
+Android does not allow apps to keep track of clipboard changes, so the app cannot sync the clipboard automatically unless initiated through user action.
+So i add a widget with a button that will send the clipboard, making it a tad bit easier to sync your phone's clipboard with other devices.

 # KDE Connect - Android app

 KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).